| Other Pages & Links Homepage About Brec's Art About Brec's Reports List of Reports E-mail Excerpts Block Island Times articlesMay

 wonderful to be able to stretch out on a three-pillow, super-king-size bed

+after the tiny bunk on the Otter.
 (When I start to think the Otter is too small, I remember the

 officers’ quarters on the whaling ship Charles W. Morgan and I

+don't feel so bad.)
 Sandy and I did the full tourist-tour of the island with the Botanical

 gardens, Gibbs Hill Lighthouse, the Dockyard Marine Museum, and dinner at

+the Hog Penny Tavern in Hamilton as highlights.
 Sandy brought my mail and e-mail notes.
 Even though I'm not able to

 respond to every note, they are all deeply appreciated and I hope you will